2decomp-fft/2decomp-fft/submissionjoss/paper.md

 ---
-title: 'The new version of the 2DECOMP&FFT library'
+title: 'The 2DECOMP&FFT library: an update with new CPU/GPU capabilities'
 tags:
   - Fortran
   - FFT